linkerd/website/linkerd.io/content/blog/announcing-cncf-graduation.md

 ## Thanks

-We are profoundly grateful, as always, to every member of the Linkerd community, to our [Linkerd heroes](https://linkerd.io/community/heroes/), and to everyone who has ever given Linkerd a shot, helped someone else out, given a talk or written a blog post, given us feedback, contributed a PR, or otherwise been a part of the community.
+We are profoundly grateful, as always, to every member of the Linkerd community, especially to our [Linkerd heroes](https://linkerd.io/community/heroes/), and to everyone who has ever given Linkerd a shot, helped someone else out, given a talk or written a blog post, given us feedback, contributed a PR, or otherwise been a part of the community.
 A special thank you to Dave Zolotusky, Lee Calcote, Chris Aniszczyk, and Amye Scavarda Perrin for helping us through the graduation process.

 ## Linkerd is for everyone